MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-15/index.md

 ![Printed internals without supports](3d-printed-internals.webp)

+## Components

+The lamp cover diffuser and the stand as well as the internal framework will be produced via 3-axis milling and 3D-printing.
+The custom circuit board inside is milled from FR2 copper but all electronic components on it, which can be found on the [final project page]({{< relref "page/final-project/index.md" >}}), are bought from [DigiKey](https://www.digikey.com/) along with the speaker, power supply and the WS2812B LED strip.

+## Cover diffuser shadow tests

 transparent PLA?

 What kind of system diagram?
 UML of functions, electronics layout including but also beyond the PCB, 3D-design cross-section, above integration sketch?